simdjson/simdjson/README.md

 - We parse integers and floating-point numbers as separate types which allows us to support large 64-bit integers in [-9223372036854775808,9223372036854775808), like a Java `long` or a C/C++ `long long`.
 Among the parsers that differentiate between integers and floating-point numbers, not all support 64-bit integers.
 (For example, sajson rejects JSON files with integers larger than or equal to 2147483648.
 RapidJSON will parse a file containing an overly long integer like 18446744073709551616 as a floating-point number.)
 When we cannot represent exactly an integer as a signed 64-bit value, we reject the JSON document.
 - We support the full range of 64-bit floating-point numbers (binary64).
 The values range from ` std::numeric_limits<double>::lowest()`  to `std::numeric_limits<double>::max()`, so from -1.7976e308 all the way to 1.7975e308.
 Extreme values (less or equal to -1e308, greater or equal to 1e308) are rejected: we refuse to parse the input document.
 - We aim for accurate float parsing with a bound on the [unit of least precision (ULP)](https://en.wikipedia.org/wiki/Unit_in_the_last_place) of one.
 - We do full UTF-8 validation as part of the parsing.
-(Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.)
+(Parsers like fastjson, gason and dropbox json11 do not do UTF-8 validation.
+The sajson parser does incomplete UTF-8 validation, accepting code point sequences like 0xb1 0x87.)
 - We fully validate the numbers.
 (Parsers like gason and ultranjson will accept `[0e+]` as valid JSON.)
 - We validate string content for unescaped characters.
 (Parsers like fastjson and ultrajson accept unescaped line breaks and tabs in strings.)
+- We fully validate the white-space characters outside of the strings.
+Parsers like RapidJSON will accept JSON documents with null characters outside of strings.

 ## Architecture